teodoran/notes-app/README.md

 1. Click on the `notes-app/notat-api` container.
 1. Click on `Package Settings`.
 1. Scroll down to the `Danger Zone` and click on `Make public`.
-1. If you have docker on your computer you can verify that it is public if you want to:
+1. (Optional) If you have docker on your computer you can verify that it is public if you want to:
   - `docker run --rm -it ghcr.io/<github username>/notes-app/notat-api`

 Let's trigger the `notat-web-CI` workflow as well, but this time we'll skip the failing test step.